 Now it's your turn

-At the end of August, I never would have imagined we would see the Dow hit 7,500.
+At the end of August, I never would have imagined that we would see the Dow hit 7,500 -- much less head toward 6,500.
 But now I know that anything is possible.
 And if the unthinkable does happen, the best thing we can do is learn from our mistakes so we can make better investments going forward.

-I've also learned that I should avoid investing in companies whose business models are a bit too complex for me to fully understand.
-That's why I recently sold my shares of NYSE Euronext and why I probably won't be buying shares of Citigroup
+I've also learned that I should avoid investing in companies with business models that are a bit too complex for me to fully understand.
+That's why I recently sold my shares of NYSE Euronext

-Now, I challenge you to use the comment function below to tell all of us what you've learned, and how you will use that information to make yourself a better investor.
-To see other investors’ insights from October, simply click here.
+Now, I challenge you to use the comment function below to tell all of us what you've learned and how you will use that information to make yourself a better investor.

 And if you're interested in what longtime investors like Tom and David Gardner have learned, you can always take a free 30-day trial of their Motley Fool Stock Advisor service -- where you'll get in-depth analysis of every stock they've recommended, including their two top stocks for new money now.